BREAKING: WIKILEAKS "Suing CNN" - For Calling Him A Pedophile | John Hawkins' Right Wing News

 - Comment Now 0

-The situation with Wikileaks has been enlightening to say the least.
-Thanks to Juliane Assange, Hillary Clinton and the corruption of the Democratic party was largely exposed.
-Bit the Liberal news has fought back with vicious lies and defamation.
+The situation with WikiLeaks has been enlightening to say the least.
+Thanks to Julian Assange, Hillary Clinton and the corruption of the Democratic Party was largely exposed.
+But the Liberal news has fought back with vicious lies and defamation.
 And turns out… he is done taking it.

 From The Hill: